Music Cognition Group

 LinkedInLinkedInYouTube

-Our research offers interdisciplinary perspectives on the capacity to perceive, make, and appreciate music.
+Our research offers interdisciplinary perspectives on the capacity to perceive, make, and appreciate music (‘musicality’ for short).
 It asks what music is for and why every human culture has it, whether musicality is a uniquely human capacity, and what biological and cognitive mechanisms underlie it.

 Meet our researchersResearch agendaMedia attention